klkkong/sphere/doc/html/_sources/cfd.txt

 Particle-fluid interaction
 --------------------------
-The momentum exchange of the granular and fluid phases follows the procedure outlined by Shamy and Zhegal 2005.
+The momentum exchange of the granular and fluid phases follows the procedure outlined by Gidaspow 1992 and Shamy and Zhegal 2005.
 The fluid and particle interaction is based on the concept of drag, where the magnitude is based on semi-empirical relationships.
 The drag force scales linearly with the relative difference in velocity between the fluid and particle phase.
 On the base of Newton's third law, the resulting drag force is applied with opposite signs to the particle and fluid.

 For fluid cells with porosities (:math:`\phi`) less or equal to 0.8, the drag force is based on the Ergun (1952) equation: